Let me tell you a story.

 Twins were a recurring theme in Shakespeare’s plays, and they have also been the source of many myths and legends.
 In his later plays, twins are lost, found, and lost again.
 Judith and Hamnet are not only Shakespeare’s twins, but are also the children of the most famous writer in the history of the world, and they are trying to help each other carry the legacy that comes with that title.
 However, they are also just kids learning to deal with life, death and grief.

-Originally produced in Switzerland at the Lausanne Shakespeare Festival, this play gained great support from its premier audience calling Judith and Hamnet ‘a deeply moving, brilliantly acted, and aesthetically focused play’.
+Originally produced in Switzerland at the Lausanne Shakespeare Festival, the play gained great support from its premier audience calling Judith and Hamnet “a deeply moving, brilliantly acted, and aesthetically focused play”.
+It then went on to be performed in Germany, with the Stuttgarter Zeitung calling it “grandiose”.

 Created by Victoria Baumgartner & Sam Veck